rasiondetrehasarrived/rasiondetrehasarrived/README.md

 ---

 **info/semi-byi**
-- im under 18 and very, very vauge about my age.
+- im under 18 and very, very not vague about my age.

 - i have a boyfriwnd,, girlfriend,,, idk what to call them...